 Lynx operate the Marham, Three Holes and some Hunstanton coastal routes.
 Lynx Frequently Asked Questions says "Unfortunately normal bikes are not allowed on board a lynx bus.
 However if you have a bike that fully folds up you're welcome to bring this on board and stow it in the luggage pen."

-First operate the X1 Peterborough-Lynn-Norwich-Yarmouth route.
+First operate the Excel Peterborough-Lynn-Norwich-Yarmouth route.
 First Eastern Counties conditions of travel section 7.8: "Folding bicycles are permitted on board our buses, provided that they are stowed safely and that they do not block the aisles or access to seats."

 For travel further afield, try atob magazine's information on coach services.
 Why is it so difficult to take bikes on English buses?
 Our colleagues at Bath Cycle Campaign tried to help bring American-style bike racks to England, but ran into a brick wall of a government agency.